gregtam/object-detection/README.md

 # Image-Detection

-A few files showing OpenCV used in a live application.
+A few files showing <a href="http://docs.opencv.org/3.0-beta/doc/py_tutorials/py_tutorials.html">OpenCV</a> used in a live application.

-face_tracking.py: Uses haar-like features to find a face using a webcam.
+face_tracking.py: Uses <a href="https://en.wikipedia.org/wiki/Haar-like_features">haar-like features</a> to find a face using a webcam.
 It then draws a box around the faces found in real time.

 XML_files: A folder containing the XML files used for haar cascades.